Just Henry: Plot

-Henry Dodge is a 15-year-old boy haunted by the tragic death of his father during World War II.
+Henry Dodge is a 15-year-old boy haunted by the tragic death of his father during the Second World War.
 Henry discovers, after being coached by his grandmother, that the father of a classmate was the man who murdered his own father.
-After a violent row resulting in disciplinary action from a pacifist teacher, Mrs Beaumont, and spurred by classmate Grace, Henry begrudgingly makes peace with the boy, Paul Jeffries, who (along with his mother) is treated as a pariah due to the belief that the elder Jeffries was a deserter during the second world war.
+After a violent row resulting in disciplinary action from a pacifist teacher, Mrs Beaumont, and spurred by classmate Grace, Henry begrudgingly makes peace with the boy, Paul Jeffries, who (along with his mother) is treated as a pariah due to the belief that the elder Jeffries was a deserter during the Second World War.
 Whilst developing a photo taken of Grace during a group outing involving the three classmates, on a camera given to him by Mrs Beaumont, Henry spots a man who closely resembled the man he knew as his father, Joey.

 Upon seeing the photo his pregnant mother, Maureen, passes out with shock.
 Henry begins to develop distrust for his grandmother, as it is implied that she was the driving force behind the eviction of Paul and his mother.
 While honoring his father at the gravesite, the man who appeared in the photograph approaches Henry and the father and son are reunited.
 Henry tells his mother and she responds with disbelief and exasperation, accusing Henry of lying.
 Maureen falls to the ground while leaving the room and instructs Henry to fetch Bill from work.

 Later that night, Maureen chides Henry in her convalescence, pointing out that her new marriage would not be legal if the man he met were truly his father, that she would be guilty of the crime of bigamy and that the baby would be born a bastard.
 She instructs Henry to keep silent, but also to bring word to his father that she wishes to see him.
 The friendship between Grace and Henry begins to bloom into more romantic feelings with repeated trips to the cinema.
 Henry takes her to meet the man, who begins to show sinister motives.
 It is apparent upon Grace's intense questioning that Henry's father is a deserter who faked his own death, though he makes the claim that he was an amnesiac.
 Henry's devotion to the self-made cult of his father causes him to reject Grace and flee in anger.